AntCPLab/OpenCoral/README.md

 In this section we show how to benchmark purely the data-dependent (often called online) phase of some protocols.
+This requires to generate the output of a previous phase.
+There are two options to do
+that:
+1. For select protocols, you can run [preprocessing as required](#preprocessing-as-required).
-This requires to generate the output of a previous phase insecurely.
-You will have to (re)compile the software after adding `MY_CFLAGS = -DINSECURE` to `CONFIG.mine` in order to run this insecure generation.
+2. You can run insecure preprocessing.
+For this, you will have to (re)compile the software after adding `MY_CFLAGS = -DINSECURE` to `CONFIG.mine` in order to run this insecure generation.

 ### SPDZ